CouriersRyan/BazaarBananas/README.md

 # BazaarBananas
 Midterm project for Intermediate Game Programming.
+The advanced coding technique I want to point out is using A Star Pathfinding to create a series of paths from the start to the end, as well as use of a Delaunay Triangulation library.
 This game is a procedurally generated merchant game, where the player plays as a travelling merchant, represented by a wagon.
 They must traverse a map of nodes to reach the end buy as many bananas as possible in the end.
 Each node can either be a market or an event.
 In a market, the player may freely buy and sell their resources in preparation for the next segment of the run.
 With an event, the player has a series of choices on how to spend resources to get past them and somethings gain.